DevAbdulAlimRony/sass-landing-page/README.md

 I was really desperate to learn sass.
 On the other hand, using css advanced flexbox and grid layout is a plus point-

 - [Converting CSS into SASS]
+- [Grid Layout using CSS Float and Clearfix]
 - [SASS 7-1 Pattern/Architecture]
 - [Design Optimization and SEO].